Without a plan, you will be mediocre at best

 Brian Grasso explains the benefits for young athletes of short- and long-term planning.

-The most common problem facing Trainers & Coaches today with respect to developing young athletes over time is the ability to plan long-term.
-The personal training and coaching professions are most typically based on a session-to-session consideration - clients pay per session most often and Trainers create training programs one session at a time.
+The most common problem facing Trainers & Coaches today with developing young athletes over time is the ability to plan long-term.
+The personal training and coaching professions are most typically based on a session-to-session consideration - clients pay per session most often, and Trainers create training programs one session at a time.
 The same is true for coaching sport - most Coaches script out one practice plan at a time, rather than create a relative flow for an entire month or even season.

 Limited plan...
 Limited gain

 Become an objective monster

-No one can learn how to create 6 or 12-month plans in a day.
-It takes time and diligent effort to acquire this skill, but your ability to get better over time will have a direct and positive impact on both your young athletes' success rate as well as your businesses/team's ability to attract new clients.
+No one can learn how to create six or 12-month plans in a day.
+It takes time and diligent effort to acquire this skill.
+Still, your ability to get better over time will have a direct and positive impact on both your young athletes' success rate as well as your businesses/team's ability to attract new clients.
 Set an objective for yourself to create a system or plan that allows you to develop long-term and wide-focused agendas for your young athletes.
 Take several days or weeks if need be to create a system that is streamlined and easy to implement - although you are looking for a comprehensive system, the more basic you make it, the easier it will be to adhere to.

 Create a critical path